AKASH281221/patchcourt-test/README.md

-# patchcourt-test
+## Even or odd

-Add a README section that explains how to run the project.
+Check whether a user-entered integer is even or odd.

-## How to run
+### How to run
-npm install
+node even-odd.js 7
-npm start
+node even-odd.js 4